kenaebus/kenaebus/README.md

 - 👋 Hi, I’m @kenaebus
 - 👀 I’m interested in technology, coding and video games.
+I would like to dive more into website development to explore my artisitc creative side, and I would like to learn SQL to implement into other languages
 - 🌱 I’m currently working on my portfolio website and looking to create some projects on the side
 - 💞️ I’m looking to collaborate on any type of projects, though I am not an experienced programmer yet
 - 📫 You can reach me via email @ kenaebustos@gmail.com